Alfred-Kobby/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 7-puts_half.c file: prints half of a screen

 8-print_array.c file: prints n integers in an array

+9-strcpy.c file: copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.